julelang/manual/src/std/encoding-json.md

 ```
 Since this function designed for comptime type analysis, the type [T] should
 be valid type for comptime.
 The type [any], which is stores dynamic type, is not valid.
-Any unsupported type causes exceptional with [UnsupportedTypeError].
+Any unsupported type causes error with [UnsupportedTypeError].

 Signed/Unsigned Integers, Floating-Points:
 	Encode as JSON numbers.
-	For floating-points, NaN or ±Inf will cause exceptional with [UnsupportedValueError].
+	For floating-points, NaN or ±Inf will cause error with [UnsupportedValueError].

 Booleans:
 	Encode as JSON booleans.